Notes on academic writing in mathematics and computer science

 Rules of thumb:

-• Don’t be afraid to press Professor X. You’re a team working towards a goal.
+Don’t be afraid to press the issue.
+You’re a team working towards a goal.
 This isn’t about you, it’s about getting the job done.
 He’ll understand that.

-• Don’t let the situation get bad.
-If something terminal’s about to happen, like a missed deadline, then clearly alert Professor X to this and spell out the consequences of failure to get on with it.
+Don’t let the situation get bad (and then say "Well I told you: Didn’t you read paragraphs 3 and 5 of my e-mail of four months ago?").
+If something really terminal is about to happen, then clearly alert Professor X to this and spell out the consequences of failure to get on with it.

 Sometimes, you just have to deal with difficult characters.
-I had one coauthor who I knew from experience was going to procrastinate.
-I set a deadline and when he missed it.
-I took his name off the paper and told him I’d done it.
+I had one coauthor who I knew from experience would procrastinate.
+I set a deadline and when he missed it I removed his name from the paper and told him I’d done it.
 Tee hee, that made him sit up.
 He needed publications so that really got his attention.

 I had one coauthor who disappeared for a year.
 No reply to e-mail.
-No answer to phone.
+No answer to phone or messages.
 I couldn’t finish the paper without him, so I was just stuck.
-I bumped into him in a conference and asked “Look, I’m really sorry for whatever I did to offend you, but what did I do or say to drive you away?”.
-He replied “Oh no, you didn’t offend me.
-I just got busy.”
-I finished the paper with him, got it published, and didn’t work with him again.
-Too much like hard work.
-But we did finish the paper!
+I bumped into him in a conference and asked "Look, I’m really sorry for whatever I did to offend you, but what did I do or say to drive you away?".
+He replied "Oh no, you didn’t offend me.
+I just got busy."
+I finished the paper with him, got it published … and (quite rationally) chose to work with coauthors other than him thenceforth.
+But we did finish the paper, and it was better for his participation!

 I don’t mind the nonsense above.
 But I’ll tell you what does annoy me.
 A coauthor who vanishes, doesn’t respond to e-mail, lets me painstakingly polish a paper to publishable standard all on my own, and then suddenly reappears perhaps a week before the submission deadline and starts tearing into the paper.

 I hate that.
 What a lack of consideration!
-Polishing a text is hard work: forcing your coauthor to do it twice (once on his own, once with you) means you’re either self-centred or trying to exert control and show who’s boss.
-Yet even so, when this has happened to me the paper ended up better for having had the second pair of eyes on it.
-I considered carefully whether to work with the person concerned again (to their subsequent detriment, I like to think), but only after we had finished the paper.
+Polishing a text is hard work: forcing your coauthor to do it twice (once on his own, once with you) is either self-centred, or a power-trip at my expense.
+Yet even so, when this happened to me the paper ended up better for the second pair of eyes on it.
+I considered carefully whether to work with the person concerned again (to their subsequent detriment, I like to think), but after we had finished the paper.

-I’ve twice got involved in coauthors so utterly hopeless that they just were a waste of time from start to finish.
+I’ve twice got involved with coauthors that were just a waste of time.
 One was an idiot, the other couldn’t be arsed.
-If this happens to you, and it will eventually, then I suggest that you leave their name on that paper (if it ever gets published).
-If you don’t, then you’ll spend the rest of your life looking over your shoulder, terrified for the comeback: “Did this paper get rejected because X was on the programme committee and he hates me?”.
+If this happens to you then I suggest that you leave their name on that paper (if it ever gets published).
+If you don’t then you’ll spend the rest of your life looking over your shoulder, terrified for the comeback: "Did this paper get rejected because X was on the programme committee and he hates me?".
 Grin, be polite, chalk it up to experience, perhaps hold back a bit on the results, and later on write another and a better paper without them.

 Who does the work?

-If you are reading this guide, then probably you do.
+If you are reading this guide for help with your own work, then probably that would be you.

 Whoever is the junior partner in a collaboration will typically do most of the legwork (writing out / checking details of theorems, trying out design options, etc).